Ring

 What if you have nine (or ten, or eleven…) ringers?

-From Larry: I had shoulder surgery in May 2020.
-The result of this was being left-handed for some months.
-Carla suggested creating some six-bell music to make playing possible for me, with the idea of playing it as a four-in-hand ringer plus a two-in-one/good-hand ringer.
-There also would be the possibility of someone playing these …
+When I had shoulder surgery in May 2020, Carla suggested creating some accompanied six-bell music to make playing possible for me, with the idea of us playing as a four-in-hand ringer plus a two-in-one/good-hand ringer.
+Two-bell-each trios or six-in-hand soloists could also perform these arrangements.
+There are only a vanishingly small number of (interesting) melodies …

 Eight-Bell Music